top of page

 What type of equipment does the clip hold?

-IVs, monitor cables, respiratory tubing, hospital bed cords, Yonkers, and other cords, cables, and tubes clutter the bedside setting in medical facilities.
+IVs, monitor cables, respiratory tubing, hospital bed cords, catheters, yankeurs, and any other cords, cables, and tubes cluttering the bedside setting in medical facilities.

 2